V-Bes/codewarsnew/README.md

 # Kingdoms Ep1: Jousting (JoustClass)
 ###### You are given the array / tuple (listField) of two strings of equal length.
 Each the string contains "$->" and "<-P"(knight with lance) respectively.
 The knights move towards each other and they can only take simultaneous steps of length vKnightLeft and vKnightRight.
 When the index of ">" is equal or more than the index of "<", return the array / tuple representing the knights' positions.

+# Split Strings (StringSplitClass)
+###### Complete the solution so that it splits the string into pairs of two characters.
+If the string contains an odd number of characters then it should replace the missing second character of the final pair with an underscore ('_').